bharath12b5/mvn-linux/Building-CXX-MongoDB-Driver.md

 #Building C++ MongoDB Driver

-The C++ MongoDB Driver can be built for Linux on z Systems running SLES 12, SLES 11, RHEL 7, RHEL 6 and Ubuntu 16.04 by following these instructions.
-The 'legacy' driver version legacy-1.1.0 has been successfully built & tested this way.
+The instructions provided below specify the steps to build C++ MongoDB Driver legacy-1.1.1 on Linux on the IBM z Systems for RHEL 6/7, SLES 12 and Ubuntu 16.04

 _**General Notes:**_